yicongyang216/F1_Analysis/README.md

 This project analyzes the relationship between **qualifying positions** and **final race results** in Formula 1 seasons (2021–2024).

-It explores what are factors, also why & how influence drivers' performance。
+It explores what， why & how factors influence drivers' performance。

-The next step I will build predictive models to forecast race outcomes.

 ---